Learn about actual and potential costs

 Market share concentration is low, indicating that the top four providers of copying services account for less than 30.0% of total market revenue.
 Market services are fairly standardized, and only marginal differences exist between finished copy products.
 The availability of substitutes and standardization of services across suppliers indicate that suppliers...
 Subscribe to learn more.

 How can I gain leverage during negotiations?

-Detail the quality-control procedures that you currently have in place.
-Can you explain how they differ between services?
+Detail the quality control procedures that you currently have in place.
+Can you explain how they differ across services?

 Can you specify your quality standards?